Both are popular for their ease of growth, abundant blooms, and impressive growth, but overall there are some distinguishing features of these plants.

 It’s hard to go wrong with growing Supertunias — they’ll fill up whatever you grow them in with hundreds of beautiful blooms.

 You’ll just want to make sure that you aren’t planting Supertunias too close together in landscape or a pot, as too little space may hinder their health.
 They will also need at least 6 hours of sunlight.

 Supertunias can also be grown in hanging baskets for a beautiful hanging arrangement.

 Which is best for you?

-Between wave petunias and Supertunias there really isn’t a wrong answer.
-Each type of plant grows great in part to full sun, is relatively easy-care, and blooms striking colors of flowers.
+Between wave petunias and Supertunias there really isn’t a right or wrong answer.
+Each type of plant grows great in part to full sun, is relatively easy-care, and blooms a variety of colors.